 Stocks: Soft, peachy stocks add height and texture.

-Sweet Peas: My all-time favourite flower, there’s nothing more beautiful in shape and scent than delicate sweet peas.
+Sweet Peas: My all-time favorite flower, there’s nothing more beautiful in shape and scent than delicate sweet peas.

-Achillea: Lacy achillea blooms have recently undergone something of a renaissance – they come in peachy tones or soft terracotta that both work really well with this colour scheme.
+Achillea: Lacy achillea blooms have recently undergone something of a renaissance – they come in peachy tones or soft terracotta that both work really well with this color scheme.

 Roses: English roses are synonymous with summer weddings.
 We grow vibrant coral Romantic Antike roses on both our sustainable Hampshire farm and our Fairtrade sister farm in Kenya – they always attract attention and look beautiful mixed with our soft peachy pink Antigua spray roses.

-Lavender: I love the way the muted purple of lavender complements and accentuates this coral colour palette.
+Lavender: I love the way the muted purple of lavender complements and accentuates this coral color palette.